-- Members of the Year 6 Team will meet with secondary school staff. - Pupils are invited to spend transition days in the secondary school, where they will meet with their class teacher. - Meetings are also arranged with the SENDCo from the secondary school to ensure best practice is shared and that the school is fully informed about the pupil's needs - Extra SEND visits may also be arranged in addition to the main transition days.
-This provides further opportunities for familiarisation with the school layout and routines as well as also meeting key members of the Secondary Inclusion Team. - All pupils with an Education Health Care Plan will have a transfer review to ensure placement in secondary school is best to meet their needs.
-Both parents/carers and pupils are invited to contribute to these meetings.
+- Members of the Year 6 team will meet with secondary school staff.
+Where possible, discussions should be about the child holistically and include their strengths as well as SEND and Pastoral needs. - Pupils are invited to spend transition days in the secondary school, where they will meet with their class teacher. - Where necessary, meetings may also be arranged with the SENDCo from the secondary school to ensure best practice is shared and that the school is fully informed about the pupil's needs - Extra SEND visits may also be arranged in addition to the main transition days.
+This provides further opportunities for familiarisation with the school layout and routines as well as also meeting key members of the Secondary Inclusion Team (often known as Factfinder Days). - All pupils with an Education Health Care Plan will have a transfer review to ensure to ensure the EHCP accurately describes the child or young person's needs and provides the support they will require in their next placement.
+Parents/carers and pupils are always invited to contribute to these meetings.